 Excitement for artificial intelligence innovation has re-energized large-cap growth stocks—but we believe the potential for a longer-term value cycle could still be ahead of us.
 Elevated valuations in tech stocks bring with them expectations that become too hard to fulfill—leading to disappointing returns.
 That’s why savvy investors are focusing on fundamentals like dividends, and why now may be the time to explore WisdomTree’s Value Investing family.

 WisdomTree Value Investing Family

 Vigilance about valuations remains critical as growth stocks still carry elevated multiples.
-Prudent investors are seeking attractively valued companies with an additional key attribute—the ability to grow dividends to protect again inflation.
+Prudent investors can seek attractively valued companies with an additional key attribute—the ability to grow dividends helping to mitigate the effects of inflation.
 That includes quality companies with healthy balance sheets and positive cash flows.
-To help investors capitalize around the world, WisdomTree developed value products in U.S. equities, international developed equities and emerging markets equities that provide this appealing focus on dividends.
+To help investors looking to capitalize around the world, WisdomTree developed value products in U.S. equities, international developed equities and emerging markets equities that provide this appealing focus on dividends.